ampproject/amphtml/extensions/amp-inputmask/README.md

 ## Behavior

-`amp-inputmask` enables the `mask` and `mask-output` attributes on `input` and `textarea` elements.
+`amp-inputmask` enables the `mask` and `mask-output` attributes on `input` elements.
 These allow document authors to specify input masks for their form elements.

 Input masks automatically add formatting characters to user input, and prevent users from typing input that doesn't match the mask.
 For example, an input mask